 Canatara Park

 Canatara Beach is 1 of only 27 beaches in Canada to have earned official Blue Flag status for its commitment to adhere to strict water quality and a number of other criteria.
 The beach has rubber mat walkways to make the beach more accessible to people using wheelchairs or strollers, and accessible chairs for beach access.
+Refer to the Aquatic Facilities page for more information regarding Canatara Beach.

-Seasonal Parking Lot Closures: The two parking lots west of the main beach parking lot close for the winter season in December, and re-open to the community in early spring.
+The two parking lots west of the main beach parking lot close for the winter season in December, and re-open to the community in early spring.

-The lots are closed off to vehicle traffic with barriers, and signage is posted on-site to share this information with visitors.
+The lots are closed off to vehicle traffic with barriers and signage is posted on-site to share this information with visitors.
 Parking remains available for winter visitors at the main lot, and all other parking areas in the park remain open.

 These two parking lots are challenging given their age and condition as water consistently pools at the entrances creating safety concerns when it freezes over.
 Given the challenges, these parking lots are not maintained throughout the winter, and as such they often present a challenging obstacle for residents who inadvertently enter the area on occasion and sometimes find themselves unable to exit unassisted.